9 new COVID-19 cases reported…. Latest stats from Meigs, Mason, Gallia - Gallipolis Daily Tribune

 West Virginia

-As of the 10 a.m. update on Thursday, DHHR is reporting a total of 159,450 cases with 2,769 deaths.
-There was an increase of 301 cases from Wednesday and two new deaths.
-The daily positivity rate in the state was 4.27 percent.
-There are 5,892 currently active cases in the state.
+As of the 10 a.m. update on Thursday, DHHR is reporting a total of 161,046 cases with 2,792 deaths.
+There was an increase of 269 cases since Wednesday and four new deaths.
+The daily positivity rate in the state was 4.28 percent.
+There are 5,099 currently active cases in the state.

 Sarah Hawley and Kayla (Hawthorne) Dunham contributed to this story.